-Level 2 Acts of Misconduct address misbehaviors that involve a level of frequency and/or seriousness that disrupt the learning climate of the school.
-Infractions which result from the continuation of Level 1 misbehaviors require the intervention of administrative and/or school support personnel in order to correct the situation.
+Level 2 Acts of Misconduct address misbehaviors that involve a level of frequency and/or seriousness that disrupt the learning climate of the classroom and/or school, including continued Level 1 misbehaviors that require the intervention of administrative and/or school support personnel in order to correct the situation.
 Misbehaviors which do not represent a direct threat to the health and safety of others, but that have educational consequences that are serious enough to require corrective action, will be handled by administrative personnel.